 What causes body dissatisfaction?

-Environmental influences play a large role in how people perceive and feel about their body.
-A person’s family, friends, acquaintances, teachers and the media all have an impact on how that person sees and feels about themselves and their appearance.
-In particular, when an individual is in an appearance oriented environment or receives negative feedback about their appearance, for example, by being teased, they are at an increased risk of body dissatisfaction.
+When a person has negative thoughts and feelings about his or her own body, body dissatisfaction can develop.
+Body dissatisfaction is an internal process but can be influenced by several external factors.
+For example, family, friends, acquaintances, teachers and the media all have an impact on how a person sees and feels about themselves and their appearance.
+Individuals in appearance oriented environments or those who receive negative feedback about their appearance are at an increased risk of body dissatisfaction.

 How can you improve your body image?

 - Say positive things to yourself every day

 Find help in your local area